agimenezromero/SPC_Analysis/README.md

 - `Time step`: Number of frames between consecutive frames in the analysis.
 - `Selection 1`: Type of group 1 particles.
 - `Selection 2`: Type of group 2 particles.
+- `Filename`: The name of the .npy file that will be saved.

+## Plotting analised data
+Once desired analysis are done is time to visualise the results.
+For this purpose a dropdown menu has been implemented in the graphical interface in order to let the user choose the results to plot.
+Nevertheless the .npy file saved by each analysis method, previously mentioned, must be loaded using the corresponding load button.

+Once the data file is loaded and the corresponding option of the dropdown menu selected the only thing left to do is to push the plot button.
+Then, if all steps have been correctly made, there will appeaar a matplotlib.pyplot window with the analysis results.

+In the following section we will focus in how to customize this plots.

+## Customizing plots